MikeyPPPPPPPP/FingerMe/README.md

 # FingerMe
-A Windows fingerprinting module made in python, it gets a lot of cool info about a computer.
+A Windows fingerprinting module made in python, it will help identify a computer.